Hamiltonian Monte Carlo for (Physics) Dummies: Hamiltonian Monte Carlo

 \section{Hamiltonian Monte Carlo}

 To address computational challenges in lattice quantum chromodynamics, \cite{duane1987hybrid} stitched molecular dynamics with MCMC, introducing the ``Hybrid Monte Carlo'' method.
 Since its introduction to statistics by \cite{neal1996priors} in neural network modeling, ``Hybrid Monte Carlo'' has become very popular and was later adopted as ``Hamiltonian Monte Carlo'' as a generic tool for sampling smooth distributions in Bayesian statistical inference.
-The Hamiltonian approach offers an alternative methodology for describing motion in particle systems and has served as the foundation for the development of HMC in the statistics community.
+The Hamiltonian approach offers an alternative methodology for describing motion in particle systems and has served as the foundation for the development of HMC in the statistics community. {We begin by first describing motion via Hamiltonian dynamics.}